-Takeovers encompass a broader set of activities than just acquisitions.
+Takeovers has a broader set of activities than just acquisitions.
 Takeover is a general term referring to the transfer of control of a firm from one group of shareholders to another.
 Takeover can occur through any one of three means: acquisitions, proxy contests, and going-private transactions.
 A takeover achieved by acquisition will occur by merger, acquisition of stocks, or acquisition of assets.

 Category of strategic alliance